 - Avoid eye makeup, or choose hypoallergenic eye make up.
 A range of hypoallergenic products is available for purchase online.

-- Use artificial tears, which are available for purchase online or over-the-counter or from pharmacies.
+- Use artificial tears or over-the-counter or from pharmacies.

 If you are planning to use eye drops, speak to a health care provider first, as some drops may increase redness.

 To prevent red eyes from starting or worsening:

 - Avoid smoke, pollen, dust, and other triggers.

 - Do not wear contact lenses until the red eye clears.